FilipDem/Domoticz-NEST-plugin/README.md

 * Several network calls will appear in the Dev Tools window.
 Click on the last iframe call.
 * In the Headers tab, under Request Headers, copy the entire cookie value (include the whole string which is several lines long and has many field/value pairs - do not include the *Cookie:* prefix).
 This is your $cookies; make sure all of it is on a single line.

+Remark: after the procedure above, you can close the browser, however you cannot logoff/logout from your nest account!
+Otherwise the credentials will no longer be valid.

 If you have problems, it is recommended to test with the nest.py plugin outside Domoticz.
 It is developed in python3 (substitute the proper values for `xxx`):

 ```shell